causalincentives/causalincentives.github.io/index.md

+For an accessible overview of of our work, see our blogpost sequence **[Towards Causal Foundations of Safe AGI](https://www.alignmentforum.org/s/pcdHisDEGLbxrbSHD)**.
+It builds on our UAI tutorial ([slides](pdfs/uai-2023-tutorial.pdf), [video](https://www.youtube.com/watch?v=SvK-bV5NWhg)).

 # Papers

-**[Towards Causal Foundations of Safe AGI](https://www.alignmentforum.org/s/pcdHisDEGLbxrbSHD)** is a blog post sequence describing how our research fits together, and building on our UAI tutorial ([slides](pdfs/uai-2023-tutorial.pdf), [video](https://www.youtube.com/watch?v=SvK-bV5NWhg)).
-Previous versions at AAAI and UCL ELLIS [video](https://www.youtube.com/watch?v=FYTJui0MC24).
-The Alignment Forum, 2023.
+**[Robust agents learn causal world models]**(https://arxiv.org/abs/2402.10877) shows that a causal model is necessary for robust generalisation under distributional shifts.
+*Jon Richens, Tom Everitt*.
+ICLR, 2024

 **[The Reasons that Agents Act: Intention and Instrumental Goals](https://arxiv.org/abs/2402.07221)**:
 Formalises intent in causal models and connects it with a behavioural characterisation that can be applied to LLMs.